joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/10/30/business/jpmorgan-jeffrey-epstein.html

 **Dodgers manager Dave Roberts wipes out on basepaths while trying to show off October speed**\
-`Thankfully, Roberts appeared fine, or at least as fine as you could be after tasting the infield.`\
+`Thankfully, the 53-year-old Roberts appeared fine, or at least as fine as you could be after tasting the infield at Rogers Centre.`\
 https://nytimes.com/athletic/6765323/2025/10/30/dodgers-world-series-dave-roberts-fall/

 **Air Controller Shortage Causes Delays in Orlando and at Other Major Airports**\